zaphosting/docs/docs/mta-becomeadmin.md

 ---
 id: mta-becomeadmin
-title: Become an admin on MTA servers
+title: "Multi Theft Auto: Become an admin on MTA servers"
 description: Information on how to become an admin on your MTA server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Become admin